ros2/design/articles/ros2_dds_security.md

 #### Manual specification

-RCL supports specifying the path to a directory containing the set of security files for the exact node instance that needs to be launched.
+RCL supports specifying the path to a directory containing the set of security files for the exact context instance that needs to be launched.
-The set of files expected within that directory are the same as outlined in the "Directory tree of all security files" section above for individual node instance directories.
+The set of files expected within that directory are the same as outlined in the "Directory tree of all security files" section above for individual context instance directories.

-This can be specified by setting the `$ROS_SECURITY_NODE_DIRECTORY` environment variable to point to the directory containing the security files.
+This can be specified by setting the `$ROS_SECURITY_CONTEXT_DIRECTORY` environment variable to point to the directory containing the security files.
 Note that this setting takes precedence over `$ROS_SECURITY_ROOT_DIRECTORY`.

 ### Support for both permissive and strict enforcement of security

-Nodes with the security features enabled will not communicate with nodes that don't, but what should RCL do if one tries to launch a node that has no discernable keys/permissions/etc.?
+Contexts with the security features enabled will not communicate with contexts that don't, but what should RCL do if one tries to launch a context that has no discernable keys/permissions/etc.?
 It has two options:

-- **Permissive mode**: Try to find security files, and if they can't be found, launch the node without enabling any security features.
+- **Permissive mode**: Try to find security files, and if they can't be found, launch the context without enabling any security features.
 This is the default behavior.
-- **Strict mode**: Try to find security files, and if they can't be found, fail to run the node.
+- **Strict mode**: Try to find security files, and if they can't be found, fail to run the context.

 The type of mode desired can be specified by setting the `$ROS_SECURITY_STRATEGY` environment variable to "Enforce" (case-sensitive) for strict mode, and anything else for permissive mode.